It’s the year 2020. We are bringing the focus of lead paint testing back on the map, for both contractors and the general public!

 Yes, definitely.
-We are looking for stories where either you or someone you know may have been in contact with the EPA, and we want to know in intricate detail how it went.
-What did it include?
-What did they ask?
+We are looking for stories where either you or someone you know may have been in contact with the EPA.
+We want to know in intricate detail how it went.
+What did it include, and what did they ask?
 What information did you present them with?
 When you presented them with the information, how did they react?
 What were the questions they would ask in return?
 Did they question any of the things you had done, how you had done them?

-Ultimately we are looking for accurate stories, preferably very detailed.
-The more detail you are able to provide the better.
-Did they just audit you or did they also audit other contractors in your area?
+Ultimately we are looking for real stories, preferably very detailed.
+The more detail you can provide, the better.
+Did they audit you, or did they also audit other contractors in your area?
 Did anyone get fined, or did you avoid a fine somehow?

 What was it like dealing with the EPA?
-We would really like stories from various sources, preferably ones that are thorough and at least 300 words long so that our readers can absorb the information that they contain and how to better do their business as well.
+We want stories from various sources, thorough ones, and at least 300 words long.
+It lets our readers absorb the information they contain and do their business better.